gilzoide/unity-prefab-pool/README.md

 - Supports prewarming instances: configure pools to instantiate a number of prefabs when created, with an optional limit of objects per frame to avoid spikes in CPU usage.
 - Supports generic typing for customizing which prefabs can be assigned to the pool.
   By default, the `GameObject` type is used in the non-generic prefab pool classes.
-- Optionally add scripts that implement [IPrefabPoolObject](Runtime/IPrefabPoolObject.cs) to the prefab for receiving callbacks when object is taken from/returned to pool.
+- Optionally add scripts that implement [IPooledObject](Runtime/IPooledObject.cs) to the prefab for receiving callbacks when object is taken from/returned to pool.
-  With this, you can also easily return the prefab to the pool by calling the `IPrefabPoolObject.ReturnToPool()` extension method.
+  With this, you can also easily return the prefab to the pool by calling the `IPooledObject.ReturnToPool()` extension method.
 - [Addressables](https://docs.unity3d.com/Packages/com.unity.addressables@latest) support: just use the `AddressablePrefabPool*` variants instead of the `PrefabPool*` ones and setup the prefab's asset reference in the Inspector.
   Addressables are automatically loaded when the first instance is created and released when the pool is disposed of.